 Special revenue funds are used to account for the proceeds of government grants or other specific revenue sources that are restricted or committed to expenditures for specific purposes other than debt service or capital projects of the School Board.
 These funds account for revenue and expenditures related to federal, state, and local grant and entitlement programs.
-The following are the School Board's major Special Revenue Funds:
+The School Board has no major special revenue funds.